59 Jobs in Healthcare & the Medical Field

 23. Physical Therapist

 Physical therapists help people regain their strength after an injury or a hospital stay.
 Physical therapists in the hospital might help people re-learn to walk, and physical therapists in an athletic center can help athletes return to their sport after an injury.
-Physical therapists create exercise plans for their patients, as well as helping them with strengthening, stretching, and massaging their injured area.
+Physical therapists create exercise plans for their patients and help them with strengthening, stretching, and massaging their injured area.

 Median salary: $99,710